monosense-io/synergyflow/docs/architecture/coding-standards.md

 ### Database & Containers

 - Avoid H2 and other in‑memory DBs for tests.
-- Use Testcontainers exclusively for DB and infra dependencies (PostgreSQL, Redis, MinIO, Kafka, etc.).
+- Use Testcontainers exclusively for DB and infra dependencies (PostgreSQL, DragonflyDB/Redis, MinIO, Kafka, etc.).
 - Tests must be self‑contained and parallelizable; container lifecycle managed per test suite with reusable containers where possible.